x

 Shane Streepy, who had served as the department's assistant police chief since April, has been promoted to chief of police.
 He replaces Eve Stephens, who resigned abruptly on Friday.

-Streepy becomes the department's seventh police chief.
+Streepy is the department's seventh police chief.

 “It is an honor and a privilege to be named chief of police at this world-class institution,” Streepy said in a news release sent by the university.
 “I look forward to continuing our pursuit of being the best trained, best equipped, and most respected university police department in the country so we can deliver on our mission to protect and serve with the highest levels of excellence and professionalism.
 We owe this to our Longhorn community and each of the students, faculty, staff and visitors to our campus.”